sib-swiss/termal/doc/manual.md

 --------   --------------
 `[count]n` jump _count_ header matches forward
 `[count]p` jump _count_ header matches backward
+`<Return>` jump to the current match (which may be offscreen)

-Match jumps wrap around, i.e. pressing `n` while on the last match will move back to the first one.
+Next and previous match jumps wrap around, i.e. pressing `n` while on the last match will move back to the first one.
 If no matches were found, match jump commands have no effect.

 ### Examples

 * `123|`: Jump to column 123 (if it exists).
 * `200-`: Jump to the 200th sequence from the top of the display, which may differ from the original file order if sequences have been reordered.
 * `50%`: Jump to the vertical midpoint of the alignment.
 * `25#`: Jump to one quarter of the alignment width.
 * `n`: jump to the next header match